 ^{1.} Annual salary will be based on your date-of-hire salary for new hires; thereafter, the gross base annual salary you make on Sep.
 1 of each calendar year determines the benefit you are eligible for beginning Oct.
 1 of each calendar year.

-^{2.} The minimum monthly benefit will not apply if you are receiving 100% of your predisability salary under the policyholder's paid leave policy, paid leave policy, which includes annual leave, sick and comp time.
+^{2.} The minimum monthly benefit will not apply if you are receiving 100% of your predisability salary under the policyholder's paid leave policy, which includes annual leave, sick leave, compensatory leave and any other employer paid leave programs.